imanghafoori1/example_query/README.md

 Tests you an SQLite database in memory

-In this example we want to know
+In this example, we want to know

 User model:
 -- id (BigInt)

 -- username (VarChar 31, Unique)

 -- created_at (dateTime)

 -- updated_at (dateTime)

 Post model:
 -- id (BigInt)
 -- title (VarChar 255)

 -- user_id (reference to user ID)

 -- created_at (dateTime)

 -- updated_at (dateTime)